top of page

 • A “Day-at-the-Lodge” for Senior Veterans in local assisted living homes, which includes a Fishing Adventure at the Sunset Beach Pier, lunch at the Lodge, and some camaraderie and fellowship time

-• A Mini-Golf Tournament and live “Charity Auction” fundraiser
+• A Mini-Golf Tournament, luncheon and live “Charity Auction” fundraiser

-• Supporting the Lodge’s Veteran’s Day Social & Dinner Dance
+• Supporting the Lodge’s Veteran’s Day Social & Dinner Dance, and annual golf tournament

-• Sponsoring a “Tiny Home” as part of the Veterans Welcome Home & Resource Center’s program to house homeless veterans.
+• Sponsoring two “Tiny Homes” as part of the Veterans Welcome Home & Resource Center’s program to house homeless veterans.

 bottom of page